MAKE TRAVEL MATTER

 Five Ways Our Travels Can Make the World Better & Feel Inspiring

 I’m celebrating this earth day at home, like much of the world in the spring of 2020.
-But when I walk to the end of my street in Denver, I can just glimpse the rocky mountains.
-Seeing them reminds me that a beautiful world is waiting for all of us, when it’s safe to resume travel after coronavirus.
+But when I walk to the end of my street in Denver, I can just glimpse the rocky mountains and seeing them reminds me that a beautiful world is waiting for all of us, when it’s safe to resume travel after coronavirus.

 I’ve been thinking about how travel will be different, both the practical considerations, such as health screening before flights, and the bigger, meaningful ways.